rhubbuck-snhu/CS499_ePortfolio.github.io/README.md

 Furthermore, this was my first time creating an SQL trigger.
 The trigger functions by updating a timestamp column any time a row is created or updated.
 This is particularly useful in real-world applications for keeping track of data changes.
 This trigger creation was the toughest part of this module because I was unsure of the proper syntax to use within SQLite.

+The database enhancement demonstrated specific skills related to SQL, general database use and integration, and security.
+I was also able to show my ability to write SQL queries and to use more advanced techniques like SQL triggers.
+Additionally, I showed my ability to thoughtfully plan out and design a database to ensure optimal functionality with a program.
+Furthermore, I demonstrated my understanding of various security vulnerabilities related to database integration including SQL injection and buffer overflow, and I planned how to protect the program and implement those changes.

+The work completed within the ‘Database’ category most closely aligned with course outcomes 4 and 5.
+In the original program there was no database present whatsoever, so the entire database needed to be designed, developed, and integrated from scratch.
+The inclusion of a database delivered value to future users because this allows far more robust features to exist when compared to the original program.
+This required a demonstration of well-founded and innovative skills to create the database properly, and I needed to include tools not present in the original program such as SQLite.
+Furthermore, a security mindset was required to be developed to anticipate attacks like SQL injections, and to properly reduce security vulnerabilities by properly protecting data input and database connections.

 [Original Codebase](https://github.com/rhubbuck-snhu/cs300final)